-Starting in Summer 2019, Roosevelt will offer an urban, job embedded, post-baccalaureate teacher preparation program designed specifically for paraprofessionals, career changers, and recent college graduates who are committed to teaching in grades 1 through 6 in the city of Chicago.
+Starting in Summer 2019, Roosevelt will offer an urban, job embedded, post-baccalaureate teacher preparation program designed specifically for paraprofessionals, teaching assistants, full-time subs, and other individuals who are employed in Dolton School District 149 and who are committed to teaching in grades 1 through 6 in the district.
 This innovative, two-year program features an affordable tuition rate of $500 per credit hour that will not increase over the two-year period of study.
 To meet the needs of working adults, core courses in the program will be delivered face-to-face in the summer semester and online in the fall and spring semesters.

-Roosevelt JET Prep’s unique design enables students to earn highly needed endorsements in bilingual and ESL education, special education (LBS 1), and reading by the end of the program.
+Roosevelt JET Prep’s unique design enables students to earn highly needed endorsements in bilingual and ESL education and special education (LBS 1)by the end of the program.
 Students can select which endorsement to earn, or can choose to add on an endorsement after the completion of the teacher licensure program.
 An MA degree in Elementary Education can be earned by the end of the program, or during the first year of full-time teaching after completion.

-Roosevelt’s individualized coaching framework provides each student with a faculty mentor and places students in partnership schools for increasingly complex field experiences leading to student teaching.
+Roosevelt’s individualized coaching framework provides each student with a faculty mentor who guides students through increasingly complex field experiences leading to student teaching.
 Students enter the fifteen-week student teaching experience with a firm grasp of the instructional skills and practices needed for licensure, degree completion and career success with diverse student populations.

 Seize your opportunity and apply now for this innovative teacher licensure program.
 Or, for more information, contact Laura Lag, assistant dean for graduate admission, at email@example.com or (312) 853-4753.